microsoft/OpenAIWorkshop/scenarios/openai_batch_pipeline/README.md

     ```
 1. Type **`y`** and hit enter to proceed.

-1. In the [Azure portal](https://portal.azure.com), navigate to your Storage Account with the suffix `functions` resource by selecting the **openai-<inject key="DeploymentID" enableCopy="false"/>** resource group, and selecting the Storage Account from the list of resources.
+1. In the [Azure portal](https://portal.azure.com), navigate to your Storage Account with suffix `functions` resource by selecting the **openai-<inject key="DeploymentID" enableCopy="false"/>** resource group, and selecting the Storage Account from the list of resources.

     ![](images/storage-functions.png)